Karnak

 Projects

-This page lists all the projects configured in Karnak and allows to edit, create and delete them.
+This page lists all projects configured in Karnak and lets you create, edit, and delete them.
 A project is linked to a profile and contains a secret used for de-identification.

 1. Create a project